abhi3700/evm_contracts_vaultautocomp/README.md

 This is a vault that autocompound the yield when deposited.

+> Stake Amount & Deposit Amount are used synonymously.
+>
 > Shares Amount & Receipt Amount are used synonymously.

-To deploy the contract with an Yield interest of 0.1% (0.001 in decimal representation) per day, you would use the following value as the constructor argument:
+To deploy the contract with an APY of 0.1% (0.001 in decimal representation) per day, you would use the following value as the constructor argument:

 ```
 0.001 * 10^18 = 1000000000000000
 ```

 In the FE UI, the value would be fed in wei, which is 18 decimal places.
 User might write 0.1% as 0.1, but it is fed as `0.001 * 1e18` in the contract.

+---

+It is assumed that whenever someone deposits into the vault, the vault will automatically compound the yield based on the APY set during deployment.

+> Suppose, if someone stakes token for a month, still the accrued yield will be compounded for the whole month.

+---

+`CRV:stETH` Deposit Token is generally a LP Token of `CRV:stETH` Pool.
+And it is based on ERC20 standard.
+But, we created a mock `DepositToken.sol` for testing purpose.

+- IDepositToken.sol

 ### Architecture